Reduce Your Maintenance Service Costs

 One key point is to ensure you’re conducting your tenant acquisition and screening well, so you have good tenants who are responsible and will take care of the unit and property.
 It’s the essence of good property management.

-Encourage Tenants to Keep their Units Healthy
+Encourage Tenants to Keep their Units in Good Condition

 If tenants aren’t reporting issues (window moisture, leak in water lines, hot water temps) or are not even helping to keep appliances, doors, and other equipment in good operating condition, then your repair maintenance costs will rise.
 And when something breaks down, you won’t always be able to charge it to the tenant.